marcelvoss/MVFollow/README.md

 Feel free to add more Twitter clients!

 ## TODO
 - Add multi-account support
-(If more than one account is stored in AccountStore)
+- Add a method to find out what Twitter clients are installed